AdamHillier/mobile-network-game/map-gen/readme.md

 ## OpenStreetMap

 [OpenStreetMap](http://www.openstreetmap.org) is a crowdsourced and freely editable map of the world, licensed under the [Open Database Licence](http://www.openstreetmap.org/copyright).
-The data is free to use, so long as the application credits the OpenStreeMap contributors and is distributed under the same license.
+The data is free to use, so long as the application credits the OpenStreetMap contributors and is distributed under the same license.

 The website [Overpass Turbo](http://overpass-turbo.eu/) provides a useful interactive query interface to OpenStreetMap data.
 The user constructs a text query in the left-hand pane, and views the corresponding features in the right-hand pane.
 Documentation for the OpenStreetMap query language can be found [here](http://wiki.openstreetmap.org/wiki/Overpass_API/Overpass_QL).
 One sample query output is provided of Oxford city center (postcode OX1 3BW) in `map-gen/bbox_oxford.geojson`.

 To view the query online which generated this output, go [here](http://overpass-turbo.eu/s/oJs), which selects for public roads within a bounding box over Oxford.
 File `map-gen/overpass_turbo_query.txt` contains a copy of this query text.
-Further, we assume the OpenStreeMap data to export to .geojson.
-To acheive this on Overpass Turbo click on the "Export" tab along the top and select "geoJSON".
+Further, we assume the OpenStreetMap data to export to .geojson.
+To achieve this on Overpass Turbo click on the "Export" tab along the top and select "geoJSON".

 The script `map-gen/geojson_converter.py`:
-1. Provides some simpilification of the data
+1. Provides some simplification of the data
 2. Produces an adjacency graph
 3. Produces a simple cosmetic map matching the data

-While the raw route data extracted from OpenStreetMap essentailly captures the structure of the road network, it's often incomplete.
-For example, an isloated path will cause any sprites generated there to simply walk up and down indefinitely.
+While the raw route data extracted from OpenStreetMap essentially captures the structure of the road network, it's often incomplete.
+For example, an isolated path will cause any sprites generated there to simply walk up and down indefinitely.
 The Python library networkx filters out [connected components](https://en.wikipedia.org/wiki/Connected_component_%28graph_theory%29) with a node count below a specified threshold (command line option flag --min-cc-size, defaults to 100).

 The cosmetic map SVG colours are based on the OpenStreetMap 'highway' distinction (specified in the dictionary called "route_colour")